-Undergraduate Sustainability Science Technology Engineering & Math Scholarship Program
+Undergraduate Sustainability, Science, Technology, Engineering & Math Scholarship Program

-U-S2TEM Scholars work as a multidisciplinary cohort to explore how various scientific and engineering fields interact, thus preparing them to face significant global challenges related to the environment and sustainability.
+U-S2TEM Scholars worked as a multidisciplinary cohort to explore how various scientific and engineering fields interact, thus preparing them to face significant global challenges related to the environment and sustainability.
 Scholars have opportunities to interact with faculty who study the impacts of global changes on the dynamics and sustainability of natural and human built systems through mentoring, seminars, courses designed to build an intellectual learning community that enhances the scholars’ educational development, and research opportunities.

-- Develop an interdisciplinary learning community of students, faculty and professionals that will synergistically engage and support the Scholars as they move through their academic training and provide a model for similar programs in the future.
+- Developed an interdisciplinary learning community of students, faculty and professionals that will synergistically engage and support the Scholars as they move through their academic training and provide a model for similar programs in the future.

 - U-S2TEM Scholars have gone on to professional careers and to graduate education in science, engineering, and medicine.